-Direct outreach efforts during the first guarter of this current fiscal year included:
+Direct outreach efforts during the first quarter of this current fiscal year included:

-- Distributing Mobility Assistance Informational Brochures with a Meals on Wheels delivery in July, reaching approximately 788 seniors throughout Napa Valley - Attending City of Napa's National Night Out on August 6th - Attending American Canyon's Meet Me in the Streets on August 14 - Attending UpValley Family Center's Back to School Night Celebration on August 30th - Presenting to residents at Rohlffs Manor on September 17th - Presenting to the Senior Center on September 27th on artistic style and design for a bus wrap for the new Gillig Electric buses that are expected to arrive in Napa around June/July 2025.
+- Distributing Mobility Assistance Informational Brochures with a Meals on Wheels delivery in July, reaching approximately 788 seniors throughout Napa Valley - Attending City of Napa's National Night Out on August 6th - Attending American Canyon's Meet Me in the Streets on August 14 - Attending UpValley Family Center's Back to School Night Celebration on August 30th - Presenting to residents at Rohlffs Manor on September 17th - Presenting to the Senior Center on September 27th

 In the coming weeks, a call for artists will be sent out in the North Bay to solicit artwork for a new bus wrap.
-A selection committee will choose their top three favorite artists based
+A selection committee will choose their top three favorite artists based on artistic style and design for a bus wrap for the new Gillig Electric buses that are expected to arrive in Napa around June/July 2025.